wangxian/north/README.md

 # North
-A simple &amp; quick start library for Java
+A simple &amp; quick start library for Java web